-6.1 We use a simple categorisation of students which helps provide a consistent and understood language:
+6.1 We use a simple categorisation of pupils which helps provide a consistent and understood language:

-Wave 1 Universal Support

-It is our firm belief that pupils' needs are best met in the classroom and that, therefore, every teacher is responsible and accountable for the progress and development of all pupils they teach, including those with SEND.
+Wave 1 Wave 2 Wave 3 Universal Support Targeted Support Specialist Support It is our firm belief that pupils' We provide targeted support We provide specialist support needs are best met in the when we consider it when we consider it classroom and that, therefore, appropriate to make additional necessary to seek specialist every teacher is responsible and accountable for the progress and development of all pupils they teach, including those with SEND.
 At this universal level, we train teachers to deliver quality first teaching, differentiated for individual pupils.
 We review the progress of all pupils at least three times per year and make rapid adjustments to support strategies and, where necessary, teachers' understanding of the needs of individual pupils they teach.
 In addition, we talk to students and their parents to gain as full an understanding of their learning needs as possible.